Kersh-Theva/MolecularBio-Salary-Prediction/README.md

 # Molecular Biologist Salary Prediction
-- Created a tool to estimate molecular biologist salaries to help molecular biology researchers negotiate their income.
+- Created a tool to estimate molecular biologist salaries to help young researchers negotiate their income.
 - Scraped over 1000 job listings from Glassdoor using python and the Selenium scraper tool
-- Engineered features from the text of each job description and job title
+- Engineered features from the text of each job description and job title Things I'd like to add: Make web app, using OOP to convert input data to x_features

 ## Code and Resources Used
 **Python Version:** 2.7.16 <br>